-I have acquired extensive teaching experience in a variety of topics at Clemson University and the University of Georgia.
+I have acquired extensive teaching experience in a variety of topics.
 The topics I have taught cover both managerial and technical aspects in information systems.
 At Clemson University, up to date, I have taught the Introduction to MIS, Business Analytics, and Business Data Management.
 At the University of Georgia, I taught two capstone undergraduate MIS course, Systems Analysis and Design and Java Programming, and one elective course on Business Intelligence.
 I received many positive feedback from both students as well as from faculty assessing my teaching performance.
 More details about teaching evidence can be found here.

 Introduces students to the common language, terminology and concepts related to business analytics, as well as to the business analyst profession and ways to manage business problems using business analytics.
 Students learn foundational technical, business and statistical concepts and skills

 In-depth study of business related data, information, and knowledge-based systems as well as business intelligence technologies and techniques, through readings, hands-on experience, and case studies.
 Emphasizes organizational decision-making and the ability to access data, information and knowledge-based assets where and when needed.